 The immense, ill-assorted detail displayed in his own books of travel and adventure tends to make them very difficult to read.
 Not so his Nights, where the genius of the original storyteller enables us to travel with far more ease and pleasure through the strange thickets of Burtonian erudition.

 Racist, yes; Imperialist, undoubtedly (though in an unorthodox and complex way) - but, like Burton himself, his Nights are a mine of quaint and curious lore.
-This is probably the fullest version of the Nights which will ever appear, and (till the Lyons translation appeared) it still had to be regarded as the standard text in English.
+This is probably the fullest version of the Nights which will ever appear, and (till the Lyons translation was published) it still had to be regarded as the standard text in English.

 Burton's honesty may be doubted, true.
 He undoubtedly plagiarised from Payne's preexisting translation (allegedly with the latter's permission, but actually - as Payne subsequently revealed - to his considerable irritation).
 The real problem with Burton's 16 volumes, though, is the bizarre pseudo-English in which his translation was composed.